ngx-metaui/rules/README.md

 <small>_Credit:  Based on original work: MetaUI: Craig Federighi (Ariba 2008)_</small>

-Components are organized into 3 main areas:
+Packages are organized into 3 main areas:

  * **Core UI framework** providing reusable API which gives you additional layer on top of angular:
     * App Configuration & bootstraping